kamilpszczolkowski/calculator-mobile-ReactNative/README.md

 Application can do simple calculations on decimal numbers.

 User can input numbers with defined keyboard.
-Numbers can have decimals. numbers can be separated by mathematics operations: +, -, /, X. User can change the sign of the first number by pressing the +/- button.
+Numbers can have decimals and can be separated by mathematics operations: +, -, /, X. User can change the sign of the first number by pressing the +/- button.